Jack Dromey

-Prior to his election to Parliament, he was deputy general secretary of the Transport and General Workers' Union and Treasurer of the Labour Party.
-Dromey was married to long-serving MP Harriet Harman, former deputy Labour Party leader and cabinet minister.

 Early life and career

-Dromey was born on 29 September 1948 to Irish parents in Brent, Middlesex, and raised in Kilburn, London.
-He was educated at Cardinal Vaughan Memorial School, Holland Park, which was a grammar school at the time.
+John Eugene Joseph Dromey was born on 29 September 1948 to Irish parents in Brent, Middlesex.
+He was raised in Kilburn and educated at the Cardinal Vaughan Memorial School, then a grammar school.

-As a trade unionist

 In the early 1970s, while working at the Brent Law Centre, Dromey was elected as chairman of his branch of the Transport and General Workers' Union (TGWU) and as a delegate to the Brent Trades Council.
 In 1973 he took a leading role in planning the occupation of Centre Point, along with prominent Housing and Direct Action campaigners Jim Radford and Ron Bailey.
 This high-profile event was designed to highlight and publicise the perceived injustice of London's most prominent (and tallest) building development – which included a number of luxury flats – remaining empty for consecutive years while tens of thousands of people languished on housing waiting lists across the capital.
 The event was postponed in 1973 but eventually carried out successfully in January the following year.

 Dromey built a reputation as an effective speaker and organiser in the trade union movement and through his involvement with Brent Trades Council and the Greater London Association of Trades Councils, who sent him as a delegate to the South East Regional Council of the Trades Union Congress.

 Dromey attended the 1976 "Luanda Trial" a.k.a.
 "Mercenaries' Trial" in Luanda, Angola, as an "observer".

 As secretary of the local Trades Council he also had a prominent role in supporting the strike at the Grunwick film processing laboratory which lasted from 1976 to 1978.
 The mostly-female Asian workforce at Grunwick went on strike to demand that company boss George Ward recognise their union; instead, Ward dismissed the strikers, leading to a two-year-long confrontation involving mass picketing and some violence.
 The strike was ultimately unsuccessful.

 Dromey was appointed deputy general secretary of the TGWU, having lost the 2003 election for general secretary to Tony Woodley by a wide margin.